Skip to content

 What will my blood be tested for?

-All donations are tested for infection with hepatitis B (past and current), hepatitis C, hepatitis E, HIV, HTLV, and syphilis.
-We may also test for malaria or West Nile virus.
-Some donations are also tested for sickle haemoglobin.
+All donations are tested for infection with Hepatitis A, Hepatitis B (past and present), Hepatitis C, Hepatitis E, HIV, HTLV, Syphilis, and high levels of Human Parvovirus B19 (Slapped Cheek syndrome).
+We may also test for Malaria or West Nile virus.
+If a test is positive we cannot use your donation and we will be in touch to offer you advice and support on what to do next.
+Some donations are also tested for sickle haemoglobin (Sickle Cell).
 This test may also pick up elevated HbA1c levels, which may be linked to diabetes.

 Can men who have sex with men give blood?